dcolcott/amplify-photo-gallery-workshop/workshop-content/content/50_working_with_albums/5_managing_albums.md

 <br/>
 <br/>
 The content for the subscription property looks very similar to what we provided for the query property previously; it just contains a query specifying the subscription we want to listen to and what fields we'd like back when new data arrives.
 The only slightly tricky bit is that we also need to define a handler function to react to new data from the subscription, which is what we use to refresh our _AlbumsList_ component with new data from the backend.
 This is what we've done above.

 {{% /notice %}}

+#### Test out the Subscription Functionality
+1. Copy the URL of the application hosted in Cloud9 and open in a second browser tab.
+1. In the second tab, add additional albums and see the change automatically triggering a update on the first tab.